 Should you accept a gazumping offer?

-For sellers, being in the position of receiving a higher offer—especially during a hot market—can feel like winning the lottery.
+For sellers, getting a higher offer—especially in a busy market—can feel like winning the lottery.
 However, just because you can accept a gazumping offer doesn’t mean you should.
 Before jumping at the chance for extra cash, consider:

-• You might gain financially in the short term, but the negative impact of gazumping on your reputation with agents and other potential buyers may haunt you later.
+- You may make money quickly, but gazumping can hurt your reputation with agents and other buyers later on.
 It’s considered an ethically questionable move in the industry.

 Pros of accepting a gazumping offer